A simple learning agent interacting with an agent-based market model: The Model

-During each event loop the LPs place an ask with a probability of $\theta$, and a bid with probability of $1-\theta$, where $\theta = \frac{1}{2}(\rho_{k} + 1$).
-This setup has LPs provide liquidity, on average, to the side that has the least liquidity \cite{arxiv2021abm}.
+This setup has LPs provide liquidity, on average, to the side that has the least liquidity.
 After determining the direction of the order, the price placement and the volume have to be determined.

 The price placement of the limit order is given by: